Projects and Research

 Climate Adaptation Policy and Planning

 GSA recognizes the importance of a holistic Federal Government-wide approach to climate change adaptation and risk management planning.
-As part of its commitment and responsibilities under Executive Order 13514; Federal Leadership in Environmental, Energy, and Economic Performance, GSA actively participates in the Agency Adaptation Planning Working Group (a sub group of the Interagency Climate Change Adaptation Task Force) and its mission to better prepare the Nation to respond and adapt to the impacts of climate change.
+As part of its commitment and responsibilities under Executive Order 13653: Preparing the United States for the Impacts of Climate Change, GSA actively participates in the Agency Adaptation Planning Working Group (a sub group of the Interagency Climate Change Adaptation Task Force) and its mission to better prepare the Nation to respond and adapt to the impacts of climate change.

 Demonstration Research Projects